 Do not make assumptions and ensure you ask enough questions to know exactly what you are getting.
 You must be told the truth, but if you don't ask you may not find out until it is too late.

-Diseased animals must be fit to be transported and, if slaughter animals are showing any signs of abnormality they must be accompanied to the slaughterhouse by a food chain information (FCI) declaration (opens in a new window) completed by the owner or person in charge of the animal, as required by the Food Safety and Hygiene (England) Regulations 2013 and EU Regulation (EC) No 852/2004 on the hygiene of foodstuffs.
+Diseased animals must be fit to be transported and, if intended for slaughter, the animals must be accompanied to the slaughterhouse by a food chain information (FCI) declaration detailing any signs of abnormality, completed by the owner or person in charge of the animal, as required by the Food Hygiene (England) Regulations 2013 and EU Regulation (EC) No 852/2004 on the hygiene of foodstuffs.

-Note: there are no set formats for FCI declarations but the link above gives suggested versions, which contain all the required information.
+There are no set formats for FCI declarations but the link above gives suggested formats, which contain all relevant information.

 It is an offence under the Welfare of Animals at Markets Order 1990 for a person (including the owner or person in charge of the animals, and the auctioneer and their company) to permit an unfit animal to be exposed for sale in a market.
 'Unfit' includes infirm, diseased, ill, injured or fatigued animals.